-6.3.2 Edge and Level Sensitivity
+6.4.2 Edge and Level Sensitivity

-A valid edge or level on an enabled port pin will set PTxIF in PTxSC.
-If PTxIE in PTxSC is set, an interrupt request will be presented to the CPU.
-Clearing of PTxIF is accomplished by writing a 1 to PTxACK in PTxSC provided all enabled port inputs are at their deasserted levels.
-PTxIF will remain set if any enabled port pin is asserted while attempting to clear by writing a 1 to PTxACK.
+A valid edge or level on an enabled pin interrupt sets PTxIF in PTxSC.
+If PTxIE in PTxSC is set, an interrupt request is presented to the CPU.
+To clear PTxIF, write a 1 to PTxACK in PTxSC provided all enabled pin interrupt inputs are at their de-asserted levels.
+PTxIF remains set if any enabled pin interrupt is asserted while attempting to clear by writing a 1 to PTxACK.

-6.3.3 Pull-up/Pull-down Resistors
+6.4.3 Pull-up/Pull-down Resistors

-The port interrupt pins can be configured to use an internal pull-up/pull-down resistor using the associated I/O port pull enable register.
-If an internal resistor is enabled (PTxPEn=1) and the pin is selected for interrupt (PTxPSn=1), the PTxES register is used to select whether the resistor is a pull-up (PTxESn=0) or a pull-down (PTxESn=1).
+The pin interrupts can be configured to use an internal pull-up/pull-down resistor using the associated I/O port pull-up enable register.
+If an internal resistor is enabled, the PTxES register is used to select whether the resistor is a pull-up (PTxESn = 0) or a pull-down (PTxESn = 1).

-6.3.4 Pin Interrupt Initialization
+6.4.4 Pin Interrupt Initialization

-When an interrupt pin is first enabled, it is possible to get a false interrupt flag.
+When a pin interrupt is first enabled, it is possible to get a false interrupt flag.
 To prevent a false interrupt request during pin interrupt initialization, the user should do the following: